What is software?

 You could cop out and say that a software is simply a "thing" that tells a computer what to do, sure; but for it to be a simple a set of instructions, society values it a LOT: after all, it is how we manage to put food on the table, for building it, maintaining it, running it, designing it, etc.

 Another cop out answer would be that it generates "value".
 But in particular, these sets of instructions solve "things" in society, and that the solution can be used to create value.
-But most importantly for software, the solution it creates can be applied repeatedly, raking an increasing amount of value every time the software is "run".
+Most importantly for software, the solution it creates can be applied repeatedly, raking an increasing amount of value every time the software is "run".

 And for the most part, it is this scalable value creation that provides us much higher wages than most other similarly-educated workers: we can spend a day or a week or a month solving a "thing" (a fixed cost - for the most part; we'll get back to this later), and the company can just run that any number of times to generate incredible value (an almost linearly-scaling marginal value per run).